 The Start-up Profile

-Start-ups are eligible to apply if they meet the following requirements:
+Start-ups were eligible to apply if they met the following requirements:

 - Seeking Series A or Series B financing round or was in promising preparation of a bridge financing round ≥ €1 million before COVID-19 crisis.

 - Investment rounds affected/postponed by the COVID-19 crisis.